 You say to-may-to…I say to-mah-to…same thing, right?
-Sadly, no.

-If you said, “Right,” keep reading.
+If you said, “Right,” you need to keep reading.

 One of the first tag lines for this Web site was “Helping Schools to Advance Toward their Vision.”
 Some individuals suggested that it should be “Helping Schools to Advance their Mission.”
 So, perhaps a little explanation tangent is in order.
 Any organization (for- or not-for-profit) has to have two statements about its activities: a Mission statement and a Vision statement.
 The Mission of an organization is its guiding principle.
 It’s what it does.
 It is the overarching goal of the organization.
 For instance, Jesus’ mission is “that all may be one” – the reconciliation of the entire human race to God since we were made by God for God.

 The vision is how the mission is fulfilled.
 Jesus knew that to fulfill His mission, His vision was that “the Son of Man must suffer greatly, be put to death, and on the third day, rise to new life.”
 It was His passion.
 Everything He did advanced His life toward that vision of how the mission would be carried out.

 So how does this relate to schools, as well as other organizations?
 While the mission does not change, the vision can – with new leadership, with changing circumstances, and with the process of advancement, especially when new opportunities present themselves.
 The purpose of advancement is to keep moving toward the vision that is set in a strategic plan which determines where an organization wants to go in order to fulfill its mission.
 Not moving forward is “stagnation;” moving away from the vision and back toward what it was is “regression.”